 The first Knäckebröd War was held in AS XXIII at Hörrs Nygård.
 The battles went on for three days and the seven fighters swept over the battle field like giants, probably due to the fact that the trees were only waist height.
 The non-fighting populace enjoyed themselves with archery, handicraft and bardic competitions.
 Everyone thought it was a great event and agreed on making it a springtime tradition.
 Over the years the Knäckbröd War grew slowly but surely and got a more international touch by all people from Germany, UK and US.
 Some new elements were added to the war, such as archery and art & science.
 These elements were not permanent but was included if there were enough interest.

 AS XXVIII something happened that shaped the event to what we know today as Double Wars.
 Inspired by the Pennsic War, Morgan de Grey wanted to create a more tactical war.
 In order to let more people be a part of the war it extended to also comprise archery, fencing and art & science.
 The reason for this war was the king’s wish to tax the city of Viborg.
 The local merchants and great men opposed this and the conflict was a fact.
 Lord Harabanar came up with the name Magna Carta and Ravenscraig organised it.
 The event was also extended to one week.
 In that instant the Double Wars was created.
 It was decided that Magna Carta should be fought on Thursday and Friday and the Knäckbröd War should be a pure heavy fighting war on Saturday.
+For the last couple of years the Knäckebröd War has been more focused on being a war that everyone at the event could contribute in so it has also contained for example costume parade, kubb, fencing, archery, board games, poems and banner parade.

 Since then the framework of the Double Wars has been almost the same.
 As the event stretched over a week it was possible to add more and more activities, e.g. archery practice and competitions and fencing during the week.
 It also became a custom to give some tournaments during the week.
 At Double Wars IX the Rose Tourney was introduced and has ever since been an appreciated element.
 AS XXXII Double Wars X was struck by the ”plague” and about 75 per cent of the population suffered from the illness.
 Double Wars XIII was the first time that the Nordmark Coronet Tournament was included.